-Jolt is led by Latinas who have fought, marched and organized for our community.
+Jolt is led by Latinx who have fought, marched and organized for our community.
 We’ve come together to build a movement in Texas that has the power to win our community the respect we deserve.
 Combined, our team has over 30 years of experience organizing, advocating, and defending the Latino community.

 Cristina Tzintzún, Executive Director